Glossary

 -

 A state in which a person is especially susceptible to harm due to their personal circumstances.
-It is a state which can vary from day-to-day, which may affect the person’s behaviour or decisions and needs a flexible response.
+Vulnerable circumstances can vary from day-to-day, which may affect the person’s behaviour or decisions and means that a flexible response is needed.